Emotional Habits

 True story

-Years ago, on one of those weekends when I had to work overtime, I was sitting at my desk doing something important when I wadded up a piece of paper and tossed it to the trash can.
+Years ago, on one of those weekends when I had to work overtime, I was sitting at my desk doing something important when I wadded up a piece of paper and tossed it into the trash can.
 I missed.
 I became seething, spitting angry at the piece of paper, the trash can, and everything else around me.
 Luckily for me, no co-workers were around to witness my fit.

 Sometime later, I was speaking with a psychologist when I asked, “What of this?”
 I expected a profound elucidation about childhood and of traumatic experiences beyond the reach of conscious memory.